Mca-DevOps/kubernetes-get-started/README.md

 ## 1. Overwiew
 This project is a hand-on project to introduce someone to kubernetes (k8s) main concepts.
 The project draws a simple architecture where 2 pods (MongoDB and MongoExpress) are running inside a k8s cluster (Local Minikube cluster in this case).
 The pods are suported by 2 services one for external requests (MongoExpress service) and one for internal requests (MongoDB service).
-In addition, we'll configure secrets and ConfigMap files in order to define the credentials for the pods and make the blueprints more flexible.
+In addition, we'll configure secrets and ConfigMap files in order to define the credentials for the pods and make the blueprints more flexible to edit.

 <br/>